paultcochrane/blog-travis-ci-com/_posts/2014-08-06-travis-teams-up-for-trip-slower-support-until-sunday.md

 [eurucamp](http://2014.eurucamp.org/), where we had an amazing time!
 (We'll blog more about that soon.)

-Now Sven, Justine, Mathias, Piotr, Kontantin, Hiro, Josh, Henrik, Fritz and I (plus two Aeropress and one Chemex) are boarding a bus that takes us into the green, a nice remote place in the middle of nowhere in northern Germany.
+Now Sven, Justine, Mathias, Piotr, Konstantin, Hiro, Josh, Henrik, Fritz and I (plus two Aeropress and one Chemex) are boarding a bus that takes us into the green, a nice remote place in the middle of nowhere in northern Germany.